-This Annual Audit Plan, prepared for the benefit of senior management and the Joint Committee, sets out our proposed audit approach for the audit of the financial year ended 31 March 2024.
+This Annual Audit Plan, prepared for the benefit of senior management and the Joint Committee, sets out our proposed audit approach for the audit of the financial for the year ended 31 March 2023.
 In preparing this plan, we have developed our understanding of the organisation through:

-- Regular discussions with management, - Review of key documentation and committee reports; and - Our understanding of the environment in which the Cabinet is currently operating.
+- Introductory planning discussions with management, - Handover discussions with your predecessor auditors, Audit Scotland; - Review of key documentation and committee reports; and - Our understanding of the environment in which the Cabinet is currently operating.